pgRouting/workshop/docs/chapters/advanced.rst

 Introduction
 ...............

-A query for routing vehicles differs from routing pedestrians explained in the :ref:`chapter about routing algorithms <routing>`.
+A query for routing vehicles differs from routing pedestrians explained in the :ref:`routing` chapter.

 * There is a `reverse_cost` involved, and the graph is directed.
 * This is due to the fact that there are roads that are one way, and depending on the geometry, the valid way is the